 The Mustard Seed Edmonton’s Prairie Manor is a new supportive housing building that will offer residents affordable housing with wrap-around supports.
-Located at 10333 University Ave, Prairie Manor will provide much needed supportive housing units to those experiencing poverty and homelessness in the Strathcona area.
+Located at 10333 University Ave, Prairie Manor will provide much needed supportive housing units to those experiencing poverty and homelessness in the Strathcona Junction area.

 The Mustard Seed has converted an existing hotel into a residential building in Strathcona Junction, which includes the Queen Alexander and Old Strathcona communities in close proximity.
 The project involved retrofitting 85 hotel units to create self-contained bachelor units that are rented as affordable supportive housing units.
 The building underwent several renovations, including:

 - Addition of kitchen suites in each unit

 - Painting and cosmetic adjustments throughout the building